-It was pointed out to me that the original post at this link contains errors.
+I originally published an article based on secondary sources, but tt was pointed out to me that the original article at this link contains errors.
 I have therefore gone back into the actual cargo ship loading manifests to try and correct it.
-The result is attached in the form of the PDF, which can be downloaded here: Tank Deliveries up to March 1942 (corrected 07 Apr 18).
+The result is attached in the form of the PDF, which can be downloaded here: Tank Deliveries up to March 1942.
 The file is at present published for comment and corrections prior to finalisation.

 - Yellow highlighted cells indicate interpretation of tank type based on weight.
 I.e. no vehicle type other than ‘Panzer XX tonnen’ was given.
 5-7 tons is a Panzer I or kleiner Befehlswagen (command tank on the basis of Panzer I chassis), 10 tons is a Panzer II or a Panzerjaeger I or a kleiner Panzerbefehlswagen for Panzerjaegerabt.
 605, 20 tons is a Panzer III or grosser Panzerbefehlswagen (command tank on Panzer III chassis), and 22 tons is a Panzer IV.

-- Peach highlighted are sunk tanks.
-S/S Adana and Arta were part of the ill-fated Tarigo convoy which was sunk in its entirety off the Kerkennah banks off Sfax, Tunisia, during the night of 16/17 April 1941.
+- Peach highlighted cells indicate sunk tanks.
+For example, S/S Adana and Arta were part of the ill-fated Tarigo convoy which was sunk in its entirety off the Kerkennah banks off Sfax, Tunisia, during the night of 16/17 April 1941.
 This convoy primarily carried units of 15.
 Panzerdivision.
-The two tanks would almost certainly have been grosse Panzerbefehlswagen, while that on Arta is difficult to tell.
+The two tanks on Adana would almost certainly have been grosse Panzerbefehlswagen, while that on Arta is difficult to tell.

 - This list does include tanks delivered on Italian cargo ships, such as Andrea Gritti.